Turbo Golf Racing

-Turbo Golf Racing is a vehicular golf racing video game developed by Hugecalf Studios and published by Secret Mode.
+Turbo Golf Racing is a vehicular golf racing video game developed and published by Hugecalf Studios.
 The game was first released into early-access on August 4, 2022, for Windows, Xbox One and Xbox Series X/S. The game was released under the Xbox Game Pass subscription service on the same day.

 Gameplay

 In Turbo Golf Racing, players control a boost-enabled car to hit a ball to a hole on various courses.
 Players must attempt to keep the ball within the confines of the course and handle hazards such as sand traps and rough terrain which will slow the ball and vehicle while attempting to get their ball to the goal as fast as possible.

 Cars are equipped with boosters which can be used to speed up the vehicle and wings that allow players to glide across the course.
 Players can also equip 'Power Cores' prior to joining a game, which provide various upgrades such as increased boost speed and changing the ball size, bounce and direction.

 Courses include boost pads to increase the speed of vehicles and recharge boost, rings which launch the ball and vehicles though the air.
-The game contains various courses, split into 3 styling groups: Urban, Industrial, and Wild.
+The game contains various courses, split into 5 styling groups: Urban Gardens, Wild Heights, Industrial Drive, Aztec Run, Twisted Space.

-Turbo Golf Racing features two distinct play modes.
-In the single-player mode, players gain stars by beating set times on each course.
-In the multi-player mode, players race against up to 8 opponents to score their ball in the hole over the course of 3 rounds.
-This mode includes power-ups that players can pick up, such as missiles to strike and slow down opponents and shields to block against them.
-Points are gained by getting to the goal before your opponents and are added up at the end of the 3 rounds to determine the winner.